Ricky Dineen

-Ricky Dineen (born 2 April 1962) is an Irish musician best known as the guitarist, and at times bassist with the post-punk band Five Go Down to the Sea?, earlier known as Nun Attax, later as Beethoven–fucking–Beethoven.
-He wrote most of the band's music and developed their angular guitar style, which he said was in part influenced by The Fire Engines, Gang of Four, The Mekons and Bogshed.
+Ricky Dineen (born 2 April 1962) is an Irish musician best known as the guitarist with the post-punk band Five Go Down to the Sea?.
+He wrote most of the band's music and developed their angular musical style, which he said was in part influenced by contemporary post-punk bands such as The Fire Engines, Gang of Four, The Mekons and Bogshed.